 |* The lower figures typically reflect starting salaries.
 Higher salaries are awarded to those with greater experience and responsibility.
 Positions in Dublin sometimes command higher salaries.|

-Psychotherapists are trained to relate to and treat people who are distressed, and work to alleviate personal suffering and encourage change.
+Trained to relate to and treat people who are distressed and works to alleviate personal suffering and encourage change.

 Psychotherapists usually work with clients on a one-to-one basis, meeting them in private and treating their problems in confidence.
 Some psychotherapists work with families, couples, children or groups of clients.
 They offer the opportunity to address thought processes, feelings and behaviour in order to understand inner conflicts.

 There are various schools of thought in psychotherapy.
 Each of the five major approaches is represented by their own organisation in Ireland.
 See contact details below.